Doubly Robust Criterion for Causal Inference: Conclusion

-Although propensity score analysis is rapidly being extended and generalized in various directions, the methodology for model selection is still under development, and this paper is limited to the basic settings.
-As a relatively easy extension, we have only dealt with the generalization of divergence to construct what can be called a triply robust criterion that is robust to outliers, and the generalization of weight functions to handle covariate balancing propensity scores, but further customization of the method is our future challenge.
-In particular, we think it is important to make confounding and assignment time-dependent and to handle dynamic treatment regimens (see, for example, \citealt{ChaM13} and \citealt{TsiDHL19}).
-Also for the dynamic treatment regimens, it is naturally necessary to investigate what marginal structures should be modeled and what confounding variables should be included in the direct model for the outcome variables.
-The topic of estimating causal effects using propensity scores when the confounding variables are high dimensional is particularly hot in econometrics (e.g., \citealt{BelCFH17}, \citealt{CheCDDHNR18}, \citealt{AthIW18}, \citealt {NinSI20}), but even in this setting, selecting regression models for the explanatory variables and selecting confounding variables that directly affect the causal effects themselves when they are not so many is obviously necessary for efficiency of the estimation.
-Extending the information criterion to deal with this problem is also our future challenge.
+Although propensity score analysis is rapidly being generalized, the methodology for model selection, even in basic settings, have not been well developed.
+Nevertheless, since even the fundamental development cannot be covered by standard statistical theory, the results presented in this paper are limited to the basic settings.
+As a relatively easy extension, we have only dealt with a generalization of the divergence to what can be called a triply robust criterion that is robust to outliers and a generalization of the weight functions to handle covariate balancing propensity scores; further customization of the method is a future challenge.
+In particular, we think that it is important to make confounding and assignment time-dependent and to handle dynamic treatment regimens (see, for example, \citealt{ChaM13} and \citealt{TsiDHL19}).
+Also, for dynamic treatment regimens, it is necessary to investigate what marginal structures should be modeled and what confounding variables should be included in the direct model for the outcome variables.
+The topic of estimating causal effects using propensity scores when the confounding variables are high dimensional is a timely topic in econometrics (e.g., \citealt{BelCFH17}, \citealt{CheCDDHNR18}, \citealt{AthIW18}), but even in this setting, it is obvious that, for an efficient estimation, we must select regression models for the explanatory variables and select confounding variables that directly affect the causal effects themselves when they are not so numerous.
+Extending the information criterion to deal with this problem is also a future challenge.